 - 1. Mr. KWOK Hing Wai, Kenneth (Chairman)

 - 2. Mr. LUI Kei Kwong

-- 3. Mr. Paul KENNEDY
+- 3. Mr. Paul KENNEDY (Retired on 31 March 2010 having completed appointment period)

 - 4. Ms. Thrity Homi MUKADAM

 - 5. Mr. ANG Cheung Yick

 - 5. Directors' interests in contracts

-No contract of significance to which the company, its holding company or fellow subsidiaries, was a party and in which a director of the company had a material interest, whether directly or indirectly, subsisted at the balance sheet date or at any time during the year.
+Except for a contract of employment with Mr. ANG Cheung Yick, no contract of significance to which the company, its holding company or fellow subsidiaries, was a party and in which a director of the company had a material interest, whether directly or indirectly, subsisted at the end of the accounting period or at any time during the year.